emerald-geomodelling/downfile/README.md

 # Downfile

 Downfile can be used to serialize any data from Python in a controlled manner.
-The data is stored as a set of components in a ZIP file.
+The data is stored as a set of components in a [ZIP file](https://en.wikipedia.org/wiki/ZIP_(file_format)).
-The format of each component is some standard format, such as JSON (for dictionaries etc) or Feather (for Pandas DataFrames).
+The format of each component is some standard format, such as [JSON](https://www.json.org/json-en.html) (for dictionaries etc) or [Feather](https://arrow.apache.org/docs/python/feather.html) (for Pandas DataFrames).

-To serialize or deserialize new types, methods can be registered using setuptools entry_points.
+To serialize or deserialize new types, methods can be registered using setuptools `entry_points`.

 Since a (de)serializer has to be written manually for each type, it does not have the same security and compatibility issues that Pickle has, but instead comes with a slightly higher development overhead.